Search Redlands

 About Dr. Charest

 I'm a former high school teacher.
 I've taught in both Chicago and Seattle public schools, where I've worked with diverse student populations.
 Most of my classes as a high school teacher and a university professor have included working in community-based settings.
-In large part, this is because I believe school and community building are reciprocal, not separate, projects.
-I also believe that schools work best when they are run democratically and are places where all students feel safe and supported as they pursue the questions that matter most to them.
+This is because I believe that school and community building are reciprocal, not separate, projects.
 Education for me, is about love, respect, and liberation.
 What does it mean to be an educated person in a democratic society?
-This is a fundamental question for all of us to consider.
-What would schools look like if the goal was to liberate us and push us to reach our fullest potential?
+What would schools look like if the goal was to liberate and push us to reach our fullest potential?
 Can we imagine schools as spaces that support and encourage creativity, kindness, collaboration, and freedom?
+I believe that schools work best when they are run democratically and are places where all students feel safe and supported as they pursue the questions that matter most to them.

 Education